xsdk-project/xsdk-examples/strumpack/README.md

- - This run solves a system corresponding to a discretization of the Laplace equation -Delta u = f with zero boundary conditions on a 100 x 100 x 100 grid, using STRUMPACK's distributed LU factorizatio, and with both HODBF compression for the largest fronts (dense sub-blocks in the sparse factors).
+ - This run solves a system corresponding to a discretization of the Laplace equation -Delta u = f with zero boundary conditions on a 100 x 100 x 100 grid, using STRUMPACK's distributed LU factorization, and with both HODBF compression for the largest fronts (dense sub-blocks in the sparse factors).
  - The output of the example is various information regarding the solver and solver performance.